danieltnaves/filtering-matches/README.md

 This project was made with the following technologies:

-Back-end: Spring Boot, Spring MVC and Spring Data.
+Back-end: Spring Boot, Spring MVC and Spring Data

-Front-end: React.
+Front-end: React

-Database: Mongo DB.
+Database: Mongo DB

 ### Requeriments to build and run the application